CoderDojoTC/python/docs/trinket/01a-trinket-account.md

-# Setting up a Trinket Account
+# Getting Starts With Trinket

 These labs assume that you have internet access and a modern web browser such as Chrome.